This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Infant brain damage lawyers are professionals experienced in medical malpractice law that can help parents who feel their child’s brain damage was caused by negligence.
+An infant brain damage lawyer is a legal expert who specializes in medical malpractice involving infant brain damage and negligence.
 Brain damage in an infant or newborn can range from mild to severe and has the potential to cause lasting side effects and disabilities.
-A brain-damaged child may suffer lifelong consequences as a result of the injury.

 Causes of Infant Brain Damage

-There are many possible causes of brain damage in a newborn, including asphyxiation or deprivation of oxygen.
+A common cause of brain damage is the deprivation of oxygen or asphyxia.
 The longer the baby’s brain is cut off from or restricted from oxygen flow, the worse the brain damage may be.
 In extreme cases, infant brain damage can lead to death.

-Asphyxiation can be caused by complications of birth-related to the umbilical cord or placenta, but lack of oxygen can also be related to the mother’s health.
+Asphyxiation can be caused by birth complications related to the umbilical cord or placenta, but lack of oxygen can also be related to the mother’s health.
 If she has low blood pressure or certain illnesses, it can restrict the flow of blood or oxygen to the baby.

 Brain damage may also be caused by physical trauma and injury caused during childbirth.
 A doctor may use forceps or a vacuum extractor, for example.
 These instruments can help aid delivery, but they can also damage the skull and the brain under it.